ngckinhluan/eStore/README.md

 -  The project also implements a **Generic Repository** pattern and uses interfaces such as **ICreateRepository**, **IReadRepository**, **IFindRepository**, **IDeleteRepository** and **IUpdateRepository** to adhere to **SOLID principles.**

+- The project also incorporates **Dependency Injection** for better modularity and testability.

 ![assignment](./Screenshots/Assignment_01_ASP.NET%20Core%20Web%20API-1.png)
 ![assignment](./Screenshots/Assignment_01_ASP.NET%20Core%20Web%20API-2.png)
 ![assignment](./Screenshots/Assignment_01_ASP.NET%20Core%20Web%20API-3.png)